riscv/riscv-debug-spec/EBREAK.md

 ## SW Proposal for using `ebreak`

 The RISC-V ISA defines a single instruction, `ebreak` (or its compressed version `c.ebreak`) which can be configured by an external debugger to drop the core into Debug Mode.
+If no external debugger is attached, or if debugger has not configured the core to halt when `ebreak` is encountered, a hart which executes an `ebreak` raises a `breakpoint` exception.
+Note that the debugger can make this selection per execution mode (M, S, U).

-It does not define how SW and/or external debuggers should use this instruction.
-This document is a proposal for how to use this instruction.
+Neither the RISC-V ISA Specification nor the RISC-V Debug Specification defines how SW and/or external debuggers should use this instruction.
+This document is a proposal for how to use this instruction in various scenarios.

 ### Breakpoint

-This is fairly obvious/intuitive: HW and/or SW debuggers can introduce `ebreak` instructions in order to create exception conditions which return to a more priviledged mode and/or external debugger.
+HW and/or SW debuggers can introduce `ebreak` instructions in order to create exception conditions which return to a more priviledged mode and/or external debugger.
 This usage is not described more here.

 ### SW Call to External Debugger